bit-broker/website/content/en/docs/contributor/records.md

 * `delete` to _remove_ an existing record from the catalog

 {{% alert color="info" %}}
 You can only make changes to your own records within the catalog.
-Your data connector will have no affect on records which came from other connectors - even if you share an entity type with them.
+Your data connector will have no effect on records which came from other connectors - even if you share an entity type with them.
 {{% /alert %}}

 Entity instance records can be upserted or deleted by issuing an `HTTP/POST` to the `/connector/:cid/session/:sid/:action` end-point.

 In order to post record actions, you must know the connector ID (`cid`).
 This should have been communicated to you by the coordinator user who created your data connector within BitBroker.
 You must also know the session ID (`sid`), which was returned in the previous step where a [session was opened](#opening-a-session).

-Finally you will also need to select one of the two valid `actions` from `upsert` and `delete`.
+Finally, you will also need to select one of the two valid `actions` from `upsert` and `delete`.
 These should be specified in lowercase and without any spaces.

 ```shell
 curl http://bbk-contributor:8002/v1/connector/9afcf3235500836c6fcd9e82110dbc05ffbb734b/session/4527eff4-d9cf-41c0-9ecc-8e06b57fcf54/upsert \